-The vocational training system, which was introduced in Germany in the 20th century and has since been exported worldwide, continues to be widely recognised in the German education system today.
-Since the 1960’s, the vocational training system has been termed the dual system, as the acquisition of the professional skills takes place at two locations: the vocational school and the training company.
+The practice-oriented vocational training system, or dual system, was introduced in Germany in the 20th century and has since been exported worldwide.
+The acquisition of professional skills takes place at two locations: the vocational school and a training company.